thesysdev/examples/standalone-c1-component/README.md

 2. UI makes a POST request to `/api/ask` route with user input
 3. `/api/ask` route uses C1 API to generate a response
 4. The response is rendered in the C1 component
+5. When user does some action on C1 component, it makes a POST request to `/api/ask` route with the user action along with the previous C1 response for context.

 C1Component usage is demonstrated in `src/app/home/HomePage.tsx`